djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

+* <span style="color:grey">August 2024</span>\.
+I will attend [IJCAI 2024](https://ijcai24.org/) in Jeju, South Korea, and [FM 2024](https://www.fm24.polimi.it/) in Milan, Italy.
+If you will be at either of these events and would like to connect, please reach out.

 * <span style="color:grey">July 2024</span>\.
 Visited [Amir Goharshady](https://amir.goharshady.com/) at HKUST and gave a talk about *Neural Controller Synthesis and Verification with Guarantees*.

 * <span style="color:grey">July 2024</span>\.
 Had a wonderful time attending and meeting students at the [20th International Summer School on Trustworthy Software](https://seisummerschool.github.io/2024/index.html#home), at ECNU in Shanghai, China.
 At the summer school, together with [Tom Henzinger](https://pub.ista.ac.at/~tah/), we gave a lecture on *Trustworthy AI through Neural Certificates, Runtime Monitoring, and Multi-Agent Reasoning*.